Target Set Selection in Dense Graph Classes: Positive Results

-For small clique $C$ holds that $k_C = 0$, thus $f'(C) \leq |N(C)|$.
-Since $f'$ is a majority function, $|V(C)| \leq t + 1$.
-Thus, there are $t + 1$ possible sizes for small cliques.
-Overall, no more than $w_Q^s$ small cliques of each size can have excess vertices.
-Thus, there are at most $(w_Q^s)^{w_Q^s (t + 1)} \leq t^{\BigO(t^2)}$ choices how to distribute excess vertices into small cliques of specific type.
-To summarize how to distribute $w$ excess vertices: \begin{enumerate} \item Pick $w_1$ vertices from twin cover $T$, in total $2^t$ choices. \item Distribute $w_2 = w - w_1$ excess vertices among $2^t$ types of twin cliques, in total $t\cdot2^t$ choices. \item Distribute $w_Q^b$ excess vertices among $w_Q^b$ largest big cliques of type $Q$, in total $t^t$ choices. \item Distribute $w_Q^s$ excess vertices among small cliques of type $Q$, in total $t^{\BigO(t^2)}$ choices. \end{enumerate} Thus, we create $t^{\BigO(t^2)}$ sets ${\cal S}$.
-For each $S \in {\cal S}$ we decide whether it is a target set or not.
-If any set $S \in {\cal S}$ is a target set, then we find a target set of size $k$.
-If no set in ${\cal S}$ is a target set, then by argumentation above we know the graph $G$ has no target set of size $k$.
+\subparagraph{Finishing the Algorithm} By Lemma~\ref{lem:leaky} we know that if there is a $(Q,r)$-leaky target set $S$, then there is a $(Q,r)$-compact target set $\tilde{S}$ of the same size.
+Moreover, sets $S$ and $\tilde{S}$ differ only at the twin cliques of the type $(Q,r)$.
+Thus, if we repeat the procedure for all types, we get a target set without any hole.
+To summarize how to distribute $w$ excess vertices: \begin{enumerate} \item Pick $w_1$ vertices from the twin cover $T$, in total $2^t$ choices. \item Distribute $w_2 = w - w_1$ excess vertices among $t\cdot2^t$ types of the twin cliques, in total $(t\cdot2^t)^t = 2^{\BigO(t^2)}$ choices. \item Distribute $w_{(Q,r)}$ excess vertices among the $w_{(Q,r)}$ largest cliques of type $(Q, r)$, in total $t^t$ choices. \end{enumerate} By this we create $2^{\BigO(t^2)}$ candidates for a target set.
+For each candidate we test whether it is a target set for $G$ or not.
+If any candidate set is a target set, then we find a target set of size $b$.
+If no candidate set is a target set, then by argumentation above we know the graph $G$ has no target set of size (at most) $b$.
 This finishes the proof of Theorem~\ref{thm:MAJTSSisFPTwrtTC}.